NASA returning to the Moon with mega rocket launch

 Artemis 2 will be almost a replay of the first mission, albeit with astronauts, in 2024.

-Boots on the ground should happen during Artemis 3, no sooner than 2025, with the crew set to include the first woman and first person of color on the Moon. - AFP
+Boots on the lunar ground should happen during Artemis 3, no sooner than 2025, with the crew set to include the first woman and first person of color on the Moon.-AFP